Diarmuid Rossa Phelan

-Diarmuid Rossa Phelan is a farmer, senior counsel, professor at the School of Law, Trinity College Dublin and fellow of Trinity College Dublin.
-He is also a member of the Bar of England and Wales, the Bar of Northern Ireland and the New York State Bar Association.
-He is a citizen of the United States.
+Diarmuid Rossa Phelan is a farmer, senior counsel, professor at the School of Law, Trinity College Dublin, fellow of Trinity College Dublin (TCD), and a former member of TCD's Board, to which he was twice elected.
+He was also twice elected Chairman of TCD's Board of Fellows.

+He is a member of the Bar of England and Wales, the Bar of Northern Ireland and the New York State Bar Association.